Engin-Boot/no-oggy-in-cs-Rajnandini72/README.md

-# Collections Exercise

-## Intention

-This program needs to remove strings containing 'oggy' from a list of strings.

-## Method
+## Collections

-Use the RemoveAll() method with Lamda function.
+# Remove strings starting with "oggy" from the list.